mlin6436/ChatPDF/README.md

 ## What is ChatPDF

-ChatPDF is a simple Python application that utilises [embeddings](https://platform.openai.com/docs/guides/embeddings) and [langchain](https://github.com/hwchase17/langchain) to execute queries on PDF files through ChatPGT."
+ChatPDF is a simple Python application that utilises [embeddings](https://platform.openai.com/docs/guides/embeddings) and [langchain](https://github.com/hwchase17/langchain) to execute queries on PDF files through ChatPGT.

 ## Why ChatPDF